| Version: | 2.1.0 |

 frees all storage associated with this torrent_info object

-[report issue]
+[report issue]layout()

-file_storage const& files () const;
+file_storage const& layout () const;

 For more information on the file_storage object, see the separate document on how to create torrents.